 The first two define the bracket indirectly, representing derivations in terms of functional maps \cite{Azencot:CGF:2013,Azencot:TOG:2015}.
-The third is obtained analogously to ours, differentiating the finite-elements representation of Stein~\etal \cite{Stein:2020:CGF} to obtain the covariant derivative and evaluating the expression $[X,Y](p)=\nabla Y|_p\cdot X(p) - \nabla X|_p\cdot Y(p)$.
-(For both finite-elements discretizations the obtained bracket $[X,Y]$ is not in the span of the basis and we obtain the least-squares fit by solving the linear system in Equation~\ref{eq:bracket_fit} using the respective mass matrices.
+The third is obtained analogously to ours, differentiating the finite-elements representation of Stein~\etal \cite{Stein:2020:CGF} to obtain the covariant derivative and evaluating the expression $[X,Y](p)=\nabla X|_p\cdot Y(p) - \nabla Y|_p\cdot X(p)$.
+For both finite-elements discretizations the obtained bracket $[X,Y]$ is not in the span of the basis and we obtain the least-squares fit by solving the linear system in \eqn{eq:bracket_fit} using the respective mass matrices.
 For our approach this requires approximating integrals using quadrature.
-For Stein \etal's discretization, the bracket is piecewise linear, though not necessarilty continuous across edge mid-points, and the integrals are computed in closed-form.)
+For Stein \etal's discretization the bracket is piecewise linear, and integration over the interior of triangles is computed in closed-form.

 We evaluate the discretizations of the Lie bracket on two tessellations of the sphere.
 For the first we recursively subdivide and refine the vertices of an icosahedron.
 For the second we randomly sample points on the sphere and compute the convex hull.
-Both tessellations contain approximately 10K vertices.
+Both tessellations contain roughly 10K vertices.